tchomphoochan/tchomphoochan.github.io/_posts/2025-10-15-psa-if-else.md

 date: 2025-10-15 18:00:00 -0400
 ---

-_Public service announcement for 6.191 students struggling with lab 6._
+_Public service announcement for 6.191 students struggling with lab 6 (and others)._

 One thing consistently trips up students in lab 6 is the lack of understanding of logic.
 Actually, you might have already learned this before, but half of you will somehow forget about it in this lab.
 This post is a reminder.